-The Company participated in a funded group defined benefit scheme in the UK, together with fellow subsidiaries of Liberty Mutual Holding Company Inc. The scheme closed to future accrual on 1 July 2012 with active members of the scheme becoming deferred pensioners in the Scheme from 2 July 2012.
+The Company participated in a funded group defined benefit scheme in the UK, together with fellow subsidiaries of Liberty Mutual Holding Company Inc. Former employees who are now employed by a Group company previously participated in the Scheme.
+The Company continues to be a joint sponsor of the scheme which closed to future accrual on 1 July 2012 with active members of the scheme becoming deferred pensioners in the Scheme from 2 July 2012.